haxwithaxe/spiffchorder/readme.txt

 the addition that the hardware is documented and open as well.

-Objective Development's AVR USB driver is a firmware-only implementation of the low speed USB standard (USB 1.1) which can be used on cheap AVR microcontrollers from Atmel.
+Objective Development's AVR USB driver is a firmware-only implementation of the low speed USB standard (1.5Mbps) which can be used on cheap AVR microcontrollers from Atmel.

-The hardware for the SpiffChorder is very simple, and consists mainly of an ATmega8, a 12MHz crystal, and a few passive components for interfacing with the USB port.
+The hardware for the SpiffChorder is very simple, and consists mainly of an ATmega168, a 12MHz crystal, and a few passive components for interfacing with the USB port.
 Apart from this 7 switches are connected, and optionally 3 LEDs for indicating the internal state.